Travel doesn’t have to be expensive!

 Old Town Tbilisi is full of ancient churches and other beautiful buildings that rest against a hillside.
 It’s a great place to explore and get lost in.

 Vardzia is the remnants of a cave monastery site built in the 12th century.
+This day tour from Tbilisi will take you to Vardzia and Borjomi Central Park.

 There are some incredible treks you can do in the Caucasus Mountains.
 It’s also the best way to take in the beautiful landscape of Georgia!